 LAUREN PSCHIRRER graduated from the University of North Carolina School of the Arts and apprenticed at Rochester City Ballet (New York) and the Joffrey Ballet.
 While with the Joffrey, she danced works by Alexei Kremnev, Francisco Avina, Sir Frederick Ashton, Michael Pink and George Balanchine.
 With Ballet Memphis, Pschirrer performed Matthew Neenan’s The Darting Eyes, Gabrielle Lamb’s I Am A Woman: Moult, and several roles including the pas de trois and Neopolitan in Swan Lake.
 She also originated two roles during the 2015 National Choreographers Initiative.
 Pschirrer joined Smuin in 2016.

 BENJAMIN WARNER is originally from Boston, Massachusetts, where he trained at the Walnut Hill School for the Arts.
 He attended Indiana University where he graduated with a Bachelor of Science in Ballet Performance.
 With Ballet Memphis, Warner performed works by Julia Adam, Mark Godden and Trey McIntyre.
-Warner also danced with Alberta Ballet, where his repertoire included Phlegmatic in The Four Temperaments, a soloist in Divertimento No. 15 and Karl/The Nutcracker in The Nutcracker.
+Warner also danced with Alberta Ballet, where his repertoire included Phlegmatic in The Four Temperaments, a soloist in Divertimento No. 15 and A Forgotten Land by Jiří Kylián.
 Warner joined Smuin in 2016.

-MICHAEL WELLS, born and raised in Atlanta, Georgia, began his formal dance training at Decatur School of Ballet, Atlanta Ballet and later at the University of North Carolina School of the Arts.
-With Atlanta Ballet, Wells worked with choreographers such as Helen Pickett, Amy Seiwert and Wayne McGregor under the leadership of John McFall.
-He performed with Ballet Hispanico’s second company before joining New York Theatre Ballet, where he danced works by Anthony Tudor, Agnes DeMille, Nicolo Fonte, Mathew Neenan, Richard Alston and Merce Cunningham.
+MICHAEL WELLS, born and raised in Atlanta, Georgia, began his formal dance training at Decatur School of Ballet, Atlanta Ballet and later the University of North Carolina School of the Arts.
+With Atlanta Ballet, Wells worked with choreographers such as Helen Pickett, Amy Seiwert and Wayne McGregor under artistic director John McFall.
+In New York he performed with Ballet Hispanico’s second company before joining New York Theatre Ballet, where he danced works by Anthony Tudor, Nicolo Fonte, Mathew Neenan, Richard Alston and Merce Cunningham.
 Wells joined Smuin in 2016.

-REX WHEELER, originally from in London, England, trained at The Royal Ballet School and Elmhurst School for Dance.
-He danced with Birmingham Royal Ballet, Slovak National Ballet and Sacramento Ballet before joining Smuin in 2015.
-Wheeler has created works for Sacramento Ballet, Richmond Ballet, Utah Regional Ballet, Crooked Tree Arts Center, and Ballet Academy East.
-He also choreographed for the 2016 New York Choreographic Institute Spring series.
-Wheeler is a founding member of Capital Dance Project.
+REX WHEELER, originally from London, England, trained at the Royal Ballet School and Elmhurst School for Dance.
+As a student he danced with the Birmingham Royal Ballet, Slovak National Ballet and Sacramento Ballet before joining Smuin in 2015.
+As a choreographer and a founding member of Capital Dance Project, Wheeler has created works for many organizations across the country including Sacramento Ballet, Richmond Ballet and the New York Choreographic Institute.

 ERIN YARBROUGH-POWELL studied dance at the Interlochen Arts Academy.
 With Oakland Ballet, she performed the Sugar Plum Fairy in The Nutcracker and the lead in Cinderella.
 In 2003, Yarbrough-Powell received the Isadora Duncan Award for her portrayal of Giselle with the Oakland Ballet, a role taught to her by Frederic Franklin of the Ballet Russe de Monte Carlo.
 With Smuin, she danced featured roles in Amy Seiwert’s Revealing the Bridge, Michael Smuin’s Romeo & Juliet and Jiří Kylián’s Petite Mort.
 Yarbrough-Powell joined Smuin Ballet in 2003.